whage/oe-nik-cis/slides/force-control.md

 - learn about the hardware
 - set up development environment
 - find force control algorithm -> Control theory
-- writing C code for an embedded device
+- write C code for an embedded device
-- testing
+- test the results

 ---